Eat, Drink, and Be Mario

 I next followed him to the basement office for a pow wow with his assistant, Lori.
 They went over the long reservation request list.
 He instructed her to shorten the wait for some members of the cast of Saturday Night Live ; others weren't so lucky.
 He told Lori about how Bill Clinton and Bob Kerry, the former Nebraska senator and president of the New School, dined at a table next to the maitre d’s stand the night before and made off color jokes.

 I sensed that Babbo was only the beginning for Mario—and I was right.
 With his creativity, energy, business acumen, and exposure on the Food Network, there would be no stopping him.
-Before his empire came to a crashing halt in 2017 after former female staffers claimed he had sexually harrassed them, he had his hand in more than a dozen restaurants in NYC, Vegas, LA; and wine shops.
+Today, he has his hand in more than a dozen restaurants in NYC, Vegas, LA; and wine shops.
 “Eataly,” a supermarket/bistro on 23rd and Fifth Avenue bursting with shoppers and tourists, was followed by locations in Chicago, Boston, LA, and several countries.

 The title of the story: “Eat, Drink, and Be Mario,” is a favorite headline that simply popped into my head.
 The “Super Mario” cover is a collaboration between art director Nina Ovryn and photographer Debbie Feingold, who dressed Mario up in the checkered tablecloth cape at her NYC studio and turned him into a culinary superhero.